-Hudson River Park attracts an estimated 6 million visitors each year in recreational users alone.
-It was also estimated that during the busy summer months, the park was visited by nearly 900,000 people each month.
-Hudson River Park serves as a location for free concerts, dances, movies, and other educational opportunities.
+Although only portions of the overall Hudson River Park have been completed, it already attracts an estimated 6 million visitors each year in recreational users alone.
+It is also estimated that during the busy summer months, the park is visited by nearly 900,000 people each month.
+Hudson River Park has served as a location for free concerts, dances, movies, and other educational opportunities.
 Additionally, the bikeway located adjacent to Hudson River Park and maintained by the Trust has become the most heavily trafficked bikeway in the United States.
-The objectives described in this Action Plan have been met and this activity has been completed.